Jason-Yeom/NetSleuth/README.md

-# NetSleuth 🕵️‍♂️
+# Netoster 🕵️‍♂️

-**NetSleuth: Your Network Detective**
+**Netoster: Your Network Detective**

 A powerful (maybe?), cross-platform network scanner with device identification and speculation capabilities.
-Built in Python with both GUI and CLI interfaces, NetSleuth discovers devices on your network and intelligently identifies their types, vendors, and running services.
+Built in Python with both GUI and CLI interfaces, Netoster discovers devices on your network and intelligently identifies their types, vendors, and running services.
 Its my first github project.

 ## ✨ Features